 Sex toys can come to the rescue when biology lets you down, giving you more options when your body isn’t playing ball.

-For men with common problems like erectile dysfunction, premature ejaculation or those with longer refractory periods, they can use sex toys to please their partner and reduce the stress to perform.
+For men with common problems like erectile dysfunction or premature ejaculation, they can use sex toys to please their partner and reduce the stress to perform.

 For women, who often find it difficult to climax during regular sex, a toy can be just the ticket to achieving that elusive orgasm.